JoshuaMGoldstein/gemini-qemu/README.md

 always take a screenshot after doing an action to verify it worked

-API KEYS:  will use local model for screenshot detection, but there's a fallback for replicate that can be used by exporting environment variable REPLICATE_API_TOKEN
+API KEYS:  will use local model for screenshot detection, but there's a fallback for replicate that can be used by exporting environment variable REPLICATE_API_TOKEN.